Sumatinatha

 Sumatinatha was the fifth Jain Tirthankara of the present age (Avasarpini).
 Sumatinatha was born to a Kshatriya King Megha (Megharatha) and Queen Mangalavati (Sumangalavati) at Ayodhya in the Ikshvaku dynasty.
 His Janma Kalyanak (birthday) was the eighth day of the Vaisakha Sudi month of the Jain calendar.

 Tradition

 Sumatinatha was the fifth Jain Tirthankara of the present age (Avasarpini).
 Sumatinatha was born to Kshatriya King Megha (Meghaprabha) and Queen Mangala (Sumangala) at Ayodhya in the Ikshvaku dynasty.
 His birth date was the eighth day of the Vaisakha Sudi month of the Jain calendar.
+His height is mentioned as 300 dhanusha.
+He is said to have lived for 4,000,000 purva.

 He attained Kevala Jnana under sala or priyangu tree.
 He became a siddha, a liberated soul which has destroyed all of its karma.
-Lord Sumithanatha is associated with Heron (Krauncha) emblem, Priyangu tree, Tumburu (Purushadatta) Yaksha and Mahakala Yakshi.
+Sumithanatha is associated with Heron (Krauncha) emblem, Priyangu tree, Tumburu (Purushadatta) Yaksha and Mahakala Yakshi.

+Sumatinatha is said to have been born 9 lakh crore sagara after his predecessor, Abhinandananatha.
+His successor, Padmaprabha, is said to have been born 90,000 crore sagara after him.

-In his previous incarnation, Lord Sumatinatha was an Indra in the Jayanta Vimana.
+In his previous incarnation, Sumatinatha was an Indra in the Jayanta Vimana.